Azure/acs-engine/docs/kubernetes/windows.md

 - [Customizing Windows Deployments](windows-details.md#customizing-windows-deployments)
 - [More Examples](windows-details.md#more-examples)
 - [Troubleshooting](windows-details.md#troubleshooting)
+- [Using Kubernetes ingress](mixed-cluster-ingress.md) for more flexibility in http and https routing

 If you'd like to learn more about Kubernetes in general, check out these guides: